Back to Previous

 • Make home improvements.
 Making certain upgrades to the property could increase the home’s appraisal value.
 However, not all home improvements will necessarily increase equity in the home.
 It’s also important to weigh the cost of the improvement against the potential change in the home’s value.

-Consider a HECM for Purchase
+Consider a HECM for purchase

 A home equity conversion mortgage (HECM) for purchase could offer an option for borrowers who wish to downsize and roll the proceeds from the sale of their home into the purchase of a new home.